sofastack/community/icons/svg/SOFAStack/README.md

 # SOFAStack Icons

-Each of the SOFAStack projects icons in svg format.
-There are two kinds of icons with labeled or unlabeled.
+Each of the SOFAStack [projects icon](projects) and [SOFAStack logo](logo) in svg format.
+Each of the project icon in two kinds with labeled or unlabeled.